DETAILED ACTION

 Regarding claims 2 and 30, Huang teaches the limitations as applied to claims 1 and 29, respectively above, and as mentioned, Huang teaches a dental 3D-printed wax material comprising microcrystalline wax (see Huang at [0021]-[0022]).

 Like Huang, Craig teaches microcrystalline paraffin wax used in dentistry (see Craig at Title teaching properties of natural waxes used in dentistry, see Craig at page 1308, left column, section Materials and Methods teaching selection of waxes… the waxes investigated, together with the general categories and sources, are listed in Table 1… paraffin waxes are of mineral origin from high boiling fractions of petroleum and are mixtures of chiefly straight-chain-saturated hydrocarbons which crystallize in plates or needles, see Craig at page 1309, right column, section Results teaching setting and melting ranges… the setting ranges of the mineral and insect waxes are listed in Table 2, see Craig at page 1310, Table 2 teaching paraffin wax… temperature range oC… 7.0).
-7 oC melting temperature range for paraffin wax is taken to meet the claimed wherein said microcrystalline paraffin wax features… a melting point range lower than 10 oC (claims 2 and 30).
+7 oC melting temperature range for paraffin wax is taken to meet the claimed wherein said microcrystalline paraffin wax is characterized by… a melting point range lower than 10 oC (claims 2 and 30).

 Craig further teaches the melting and setting ranges of waxes are valuable in identifying and classifying wax as well as indicating purity (see Craig at page 1313, right column, section Discussion).